 Several factors determine what your accident case is worth, such as:

-The extent of your injuries may determine the amount you can claim against the driver’s insurance company.
-Serious injuries can alter your life and drastically reduce your standard of living and may increase the amount you can recover.
+The extent of your injuries may determine the amount you can claim from the driver’s insurance company.
+Serious injuries can alter your life and drastically reduce your standard of living.
+This may increase the amount you can recover.

-You may incur a wide range of medical bills including ER visits, surgical procedures, medication, disability devices, physical therapy, doctor visits, or other types of medical treatment.
-These damages may be included in your case value.
+You may incur a wide range of medical bills, including ER visits, surgical procedures, medication, disability devices, physical therapy, doctor visits, or other types of medical treatment.
+These damages may be included in your case’s value.

 An injury can put you out of work for several days or even months.
-You may struggle financially during recovery.
-A permanent injury will affect your capacity to earn an income or save for retirement.
+You may struggle financially during your recovery.
+A permanent injury can also affect your capacity to earn an income or save for retirement.
 The amount of wages or income potential you lose can affect the value of your pedestrian case.

-You may be able to claim other types of damages, including physical pain and suffering, loss of consortium, disfigurement, a lower standard of living, or other non-economic damages.
-If these damages apply to your case, it can affect the amount may be able to recover.
+You may be able to claim other types of damages, including physical pain and suffering, loss of consortium, disfigurement, loss of quality of life, or other non-economic damages.
+If these damages apply to your case, it can affect the amount you may be able to recover.

-In a pedestrian accident, you will likely negotiate a settlement with the driver’s insurance company.
-The outcome of the settlement will rest on three main factors:
+In a pedestrian accident, you will likely negotiate financial recovery with the driver’s insurance company.
+The outcome of your claim will rest on three main factors:

 You must establish the driver was at fault for causing the accident and your subsequent injuries.
-To negotiate a settlement with the insurance company, you must provide evidence to prove fault and liability.
+To negotiate financial recovery with the insurance company, you must provide evidence to prove fault.

+If you contributed to the accident in any way, it may affect the amount of your recovery.
 You may have contributed to the accident by failing to stop at a crosswalk, suddenly walking out into the street, or crossing the street in an unmarked area.
-If you contributed to the accident in any way, it may affect the amount of your settlement.
+In this case, you may still be able to secure recovery.
+It will be reduced by your percentage of fault for the accident, though.

 A pedestrian accident attorney can help you in the following ways:

-An attorney can communicate with the other driver’s insurer, obtain evidence of fault and case value, organize your medical records and bills, track all correspondence, consult medical or legal experts, and handle all legal documents.
+An attorney with our firm can communicate with the other driver’s insurer, obtain evidence of fault and case value, organize your medical records and bills.
+They can also track all correspondence, consult medical or legal experts, and handle all legal documents.

-An attorney can investigate your accident and submit evidence that proves who is liable for your injuries.
+A pedestrian accident attorney with our firm can investigate your accident and submit evidence that proves who is liable for your injuries.
 Evidence might include: